AdobeDocs/experience-manager-65.de-DE/help/forms/using/working-with-adobe-sign.md

 * Überprüfen Sie die [Konfiguration des Adobe Sign Cloud-Dienstes](../../forms/using/adobe-sign-integration-adaptive-forms.md) , der im adaptiven Formular verwendet wird.
 * Stellen Sie sicher, dass die API-Anwendung auf dem Adobe Sign-Server, die zum Konfigurieren des Adobe Sign Cloud-Dienstes verwendet wird, über die erforderlichen Berechtigungen verfügt.
-* Wenn Sie mehrere Adobe Sign Cloud-Dienste verwenden, weisen Sie die **[!UICONTROL Auth-URL]** aller Dienste auf denselben **[!UICONTROL Adobe Sign-Store]** hin.
+* If you are using multiple Adobe Sign Cloud services, point the **[!UICONTROL oAuth URL]** of all the services to same **[!UICONTROL Adobe Sign Shard]**.

 * Verwenden Sie separate E-Mail-Adressen, um das Adobe Sign-Konto und den ersten Unterzeichner und einen einzelnen Unterzeichner zu konfigurieren.
-Die E-Mail-Adresse des ersten Unterzeichners oder des einzigen Unterzeichners (im Fall des einzelnen Unterzeichners) kann nicht mit dem Adobe Sign-Konto identisch sein, das zum Konfigurieren von AEM Cloud-Diensten verwendet wird.
+The email address of the first signer or the only signer (in case of the single signer) cannot be identical to Adobe Sign account used to configure AEM cloud services.

+**Issue**
+When Adobe Sign is configured for an adaptive form, the workflow configured using the Invoke Forms Workflow option does not start.

+**Auflösung**

+* When you use Adobe Sign without the Signature step or the form requires signatures of multiple persons, AEM Forms server waits for the scheduler to confirm that all the persons have signed the form.
+Die Planung sendet das adaptive Formular erst, nachdem der gesamte Beginn die Unterzeichnung abgeschlossen hat, und erst nach erfolgreicher Übermittlung des adaptiven Formulars.
+Sie können das Intervall der [Planung](adobe-sign-integration-adaptive-forms.md) verkürzen, um den Status der Formularsignierung in kurzen Zeitabständen zu überprüfen und die Formularübermittlung zu beschleunigen.

 ## Related Articles {#related-articles}